par-paulreyes/LAKAYA/README.md

 ### <a name="features"></a>
 ## Features 🌐
 <div align="justify">

-🔹 <strong> Efficient Search and Navigation:</strong>strong> Find fish species quickly and explore nearby markets based on your location.<br>
+🔹 **Efficient Search and Navigation:** Find fish species quickly and explore nearby markets based on your location.<br>
-🔹 <strong> Shortest Route Calculation:</strong> Dijkstra’s algorithm calculates the optimal path to each market, saving you time and reducing your carbon footprint.<br>
+🔹 **Shortest Route Calculation:** Dijkstra’s algorithm calculates the optimal path to each market, saving you time and reducing your carbon footprint.<br>
-🔹 <strong> Quantity Optimization:</strong> The knapsack algorithm helps prioritize market capacity, ensuring sustainable purchasing.<br>
+🔹 **Quantity Optimization:** The knapsack algorithm helps prioritize market capacity, ensuring sustainable purchasing.<br>
-🔹 <strong> Market Reservations:</strong> Conveniently reserve a time and date for market visits or pickups.<br>
+🔹 **Market Reservations:** Conveniently reserve a time and date for market visits or pickups.<br>
-🔹 <strong> Detailed Product Information:</strong> View descriptions, prices, and availability for each fish species, promoting informed and responsible choices.<br>
+🔹 **Detailed Product Information:** View descriptions, prices, and availability for each fish species, promoting informed and responsible choices.<br>
-🔹 <strong> User-Friendly Interface:</strong> Intuitive design inspired by Google Maps for easy navigation and interaction.<br>
+🔹 **User-Friendly Interface:** Intuitive design inspired by Google Maps for easy navigation and interaction.<br>
-🔹 <strong> Real-Time Updates:</strong> Get the latest information on market availability and fish stock to make timely decisions.<br>
+🔹 **Real-Time Updates:** Get the latest information on market availability and fish stock to make timely decisions.<br>
-🔹 <strong> Sustainability Insights:</strong> Access data and insights on sustainable fishing practices and marine biodiversity.
+🔹 **Sustainability Insights:** Access data and insights on sustainable fishing practices and marine biodiversity.
 </div>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>